karencfisher/simple-chat/readme.md

 >>> python gpt_chat.py
 ```

-The program will initialize the TTS and SpeechRecognition modules, and then display "listen..."
+The program will initialize the speech rocognition and synthesis modules, and GPT-3 will greet you.
 Talk with GPT-3.
 Say "goodbye" to exit.
+A transcription of your conversation will be in the log files, labeled by date and time.

 <span style="color: gray">